-bit 5 D/A: DATA/ADDRESS bit (I2C mode only)(2)
+bit 5 D/A: Data/Address bit (I2C mode only)

-1 = Indicates that the last byte received or transmitted was data bit 4 P: Stop bit (I2C mode only)
+1 = Indicates that the last byte received or transmitted was data bit 4 P: Stop bit

-$\ensuremath{\text{0}}$ = Indicates that the last byte received or transmitted was address
+0 = Indicates that the last byte received or transmitted was address

-This bit is cleared when the SSP module is disabled, or when the Start bit is detected last.
+(I2C mode only.
+This bit is cleared when the MSSP module is disabled, SSPEN is cleared.)

-SSPEN is cleared.